trevor-moon/matlab-style-guide/style_guide.md

 ## Introduction

 This document provides coding conventions for MATLAB code.
-This style guide can/will evolve over time and is a reflection of _my general_ conventions.
+This style guide can/will evolve over time and is a reflection of my conventions.

-The conventions presented in this document _mostly_ agree with previously developed conventions.
+The conventions presented in this document mostly agree with previously developed conventions.

 ## Layout